Why Salesforce's megadeals still matter after earnings

 "The Slack deal is the most aspirational, and still the most confusing going forward," Needham senior research analyst Scott Berg told Yahoo Finance.

-Slack CEO Lidiane Jones — who took the helm as Slack CEO in December, succeeding Slack co-founder Stewart Butterfield — explained what makes Slack and Salesforce fit.
+Slack CEO Lidiane Jones — who took the helm in December, succeeding Slack co-founder Stewart Butterfield — explained what makes Slack and Salesforce fit.

 "My belief is that Slack should be the primary front door for every one of these business users and that your Salesforce interactions ... all of them can happen in Slack," Jones told Yahoo Finance.
 "The idea is that we can kind of leapfrog productivity."